-- specification of a correlation matrix between each scenario - · 'ripple effects'
+- specification of a correlation matrix between each scenario - 'ripple effects'

 Under the first approach, a range of stress tests is considered and quantified in isolation.
 A correlation matrix is then specified between risk categories/stress tests (judgementally: high/medium/low correlation) and aggregated to derive an overall capital figure.
-Under this method, all stress tests for each individual risk must be determined at the same confidence level (97.5% or higher as appropriate).
+Under this method, all stress tests for each individual risk must be determined at the same confidence level (99.5%).